polyseam/cndi/docs/cloud-setup/azure/azure-setup.md

 }
 ```

-10. Finally Click "Review + Create" to create the custom role
+9. Finally Click "Review + Create" to create the custom role

-11. After creating the custom role, we want to assign it to our app
+10. After creating the custom role, we want to assign it to our app
     registration.
 To do this, return to the Access control (IAM) page and click
-    "Add" > "Add role assignment"
+    "Add +" > "Add role assignment"

 ![Add role assignment](/docs/cloud-setup/azure/img/add-role-assignment-menu.png)

-9. Filter through "Job function roles" to locate the custom role you created by
+11. Filter through "Job function roles" to locate the custom role you created by
     name

 ![Add role assignment](/docs/cloud-setup/azure/img/add-role-assignment-custom.png)

-10. On the Members tab, select "User, group, or service principal" to assign the
+12. On the Members tab, select "User, group, or service principal" to assign the
     selected role to one or more Azure AD users, groups, or service principals
     (applications).

 ![Add role assignment](/docs/cloud-setup/azure/img/members.png)

-1. Select the "users, groups, or service principals".
+13. Select the "users, groups, or service principals".

-2. Then click "Select members" and search for the app registration you created
+14. Then click "Select members" and search for the app registration you created
     earlier.

-3. Click "Select" to add the app to the Members list.
+15. Click "Select" to add the app to the Members list.

-4. Click Next.
+16. Click Next.

 ![Select-member](/docs/cloud-setup/azure/img/select-members.png)

-5. On the Review + assign tab, review the role assignment settings.
+17. On the Review + assign tab, review the role assignment settings.

 ![Assign role](/docs/cloud-setup/azure/img/review-assign.png)

-6. Click Review + assign to assign the role.\
+18. Click Review + assign to assign the role.\
     After a few moments, the security principal is assigned the role at the
     selected scope.

 ![Review Assigned role](/docs/cloud-setup/azure/img/r-role-assignments.png)